 Intermountain Healthcare owns and operates six community clinics, located in areas that are otherwise poorly served by healthcare providers.
 Providing convenient access to quality primary healthcare helps families establish medical homes and consistent, personal relationships with their caregivers.
 This allows patients and caregivers to work together to manage and improve health.

 Community clinics also ease the burden on hospital emergency rooms, which are costly and not designed to provide basic care.
 If patients do need specialty or hospital services, community clinic staff members provide information about available options.
 Conversely, emergency room patients in need of a primary care medical home may be referred to community clinics.

-In 2011, Intermountain’s community and school clinics provided care in more than 26,000 patient visits.
-Clinics supported by Intermountain provided care in more than 185,000 additional visits.
+In 2012, Intermountain’s community and school-based clinics provided care in nearly 26,000 visits.
+Intermountain also provides financial support to 12 independent community clinics.
+In 2012, these independent clinics provided care in nearly 235,000 additional visits.

 (1) The number of visits for individual clinics may fluctuate from year to year due to a number of factors, including temporary variations in capacity.

 |Intermountain Pamela Atkinson Lincoln Elementary Clinic (Salt Lake City)||3,027||3,082|

 |Intermountain Rose Park Elementary Clinic (Salt Lake City)||2,488||2,893|

 The twelve independent community clinics listed below receive financial support from Intermountain.3